box/developer.box.com/content/guides/tooling/salesforce-toolkit/box-agents-package.md

 Salesforce.
 It builds on the core features of the Box for Salesforce package and uses global, invocable Apex methods to improve functionality.
-The Box Agents Package references the methods by using the (box) names pace in Agentforce Actions.
+The Box Agents Package references the methods by using the Box name space in Agentforce Actions.

 ## Methods in Agentforce Flows